metroideas/metroideas.org/_projects/hcde-tax-calculator.markdown

 description: Our tax calculator breaks down how changes to the Hamilton County school system would impact your household budget.
 ---

 On June 26, the Hamilton County Commission will vote on whether or not to adopt an increased education budget as presented by Hamilton County Schools.
-This will likely require a property tax increase, as there is a $34 million funding gap in the Hamilton County Schools budget.
+This will likely require a property tax increase, as there is a $34 million funding gap in the Hamilton County Schools' budget.

+<a href="#react-root">Build your school budget with our calculator</a>

 The last increase in the millage rate (read our [breakdown on property taxes in Hamilton County](https://metroideas.org/projects/tax-revenue-in-hamilton-county/)) was in 2005, although Hamilton County Schools have received some additional funding through growth in the tax base in the years since.

 Additionally, there was a ten percent millage rate increase approved in 2018 due to a Tennessee state law that required an automatic reduction of the millage rate if property values increase to prevent local governments from experiencing a “windfall” in reappraisal years without the approval of the County Commission.
 That additional funding, although not allocated directly to Hamilton County Schools, was used to fund capital expenses such as new schools and improvements.

-The proposed revenue increase would fund a number of key priorities for Hamilton County Schools, including additional school counselors, academic interventionists, and will eliminate classroom fees for parents across the county.
-The revenue increase would fund:
+The proposed revenue increase would fund a number of key priorities for Hamilton County Schools, including additional school counselors, academic interventionists, and will eliminate classroom fees for parents across the county. **The revenue increase would fund:**

 {: .long-list}
 + A 5 percent salary increase for teachers and professional employees.